AdemWDev/DogsVsCats/README.md

 # DogsVsCats
-Deep learning model that cmassifies and distinguishes between images of cats and dogs
+Deep learning model that classifies and distinguishes between images of cats and dogs